CPericas/DashboardAppWithGraphQL/README.md

-A gorgeous Task Personal Dashboard set up with Vite + React + Typescript
+A gorgeous Personal Dashboard set up with Vite + React + Typescript

 Access the user profile on the main page complete with sleek and modern Bootstrap styling.
 From here you have Bootstrap Buttons to go to posts, album, or todo.